Get To Know Me

 My Approach As A Therapist

-There are many different points of views and approaches to therapy that have been developed over the years.
-I strive to integrate multiple therapy models where appropriate and according to your individual needs as a client.
-My main approaches are:
+Many different viewpoints and therapeutic approaches have been developed over the years.
+I strive to integrate multiple models tailored to your individual needs.
+My practice is primarily informed by the following frameworks:

 Who I Work with: